NadineSandhu/ADA-Application/Step 3: Assessment.md

 ### Process:
 1) Sorted spreadsheet by School Type and removed all rows listing "Public" per instructions

 2) Sorted spreadsheet by "State" column

 3) Insterted row between each state

 4) Created =sum(range:) formula to calculate total for entier state for subsidized and unsubsidized loans

-5) Inserted column and calculated % based on total of subsidized vs. unsubsidiez loans per state. (ex.
+5) Inserted column and calculated % based on total of subsidized vs. unsubsidiez loans per state

 *Example: Alaska
 Total Recipients: 140 (sub 77, un 63)
 77/140=55%
 63/140=45%

+###QUESTION 3
+Compare HBCUs established prior to the Reconstruction Era and those established during Reconstruction.
+Which group had the largest change in number of loan recipients between 2010 and 2015?

+###A: *******************

+Prior to the Reconstruction Era

+During the Reconstruction Era

+Both groups had the the same change

+It's not possible to determine this

+###Process:
+1) Reconstruction Era spanned from 1865-1877.

+2) Searched online and found list of HBCU on wikipedia

+3) Compiled all HBCU's which met the above criteria

+4)